Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Introduction

+Despite the architectural elegance of these paradigms, existing studies have largely evaluated these paradigms in isolation or through task-specific comparisons, with limited effort to systematically assess their relative strengths and weaknesses across prediction, identification, and control within a unified framework.
+In particular, while trajectory fitting is often used as the primary evaluation criterion, it does not necessarily guarantee that the learned models provide physically meaningful system sensitivities required for downstream tasks such as Linear Quadratic Regulator (LQR) design.
+As a result, it remains unclear how different knowledge integration paradigms affect not only prediction, but also identification and control performance in a consistent and systematic manner.

-To bridge this gap, this paper presents a comparative analysis of PINN, NODE, and DP frameworks using the Single Machine Infinite Bus (SMIB) system as a canonical benchmark.
-We specifically focus on their ability to recover physically consistent Jacobians for LQR design under low-inertia conditions.
+To bridge this gap, this paper presents a unified comparative study of three knowledge integration paradigms---NODE (data-driven), PINN (soft-constrained), and DP (hard-constrained)---using the Single Machine Infinite Bus (SMIB) system as a canonical benchmark.
+We evaluate these approaches using three tasks: trajectory forecasting, physical parameter identification, and control-relevant system consistency under noisy conditions.
+Through this study, we aim to elucidate how the choice of knowledge encoding strategy shapes the trade-offs between accuracy, robustness, and control reliability in neural modeling of dynamical systems.